 Stress affects your mind as well as your body.
 Too much stress can cause serious health problems.
 Stress has been linked to an increased risk of heart disease.
 Excessive stress can worsen various health conditions.
 This tool will provide you with actions to control stress.
 After selecting your actions, you will be assessed on how these goals will help you manage your stress.
 This site also contains links to information on Fighting Stress with Healthy Habits and How to Deal with Stress.

 Drinking too much alcohol can increase your chances for injuries, health problems, and alcohol use disorders.
 Additionally, if you are pregnant, drinking during your pregnancy can increase the chances for birth defects.
 By "rethinking your drinking" you may be able to identify at-risk behavior before the behavior becomes a serious problem.
-By answering a few questions on your drinking pattern, this assessment will determine if your drinking pattern is low risk, increased risk or high risk.
-It will also tell you daily and weekly alcohol limits and the percentage of U.S. adults with your drinking pattern.
-Following your results, there are also links to learn more about the risk of drinking, the signs of a drinking problem, and tips on how to reduce your risk.
+There are tools available on the rethinking your drinking website that can help you to determine your pattern of drinking.
+Understanding your pattern can help you to identify your health risk from drinking.
+There are also tools to help you understand the signs of a drinking problem and tips on how to reduce your risk.
+If you determine that you have an unhealthy pattern of drinking then you should speak with your PCP to discuss options for assistance.

 Behavioral Health is a benefit offered to all members.
 These services cover all mental health issues.
 This includes feeling depressed.
 Keeping your mind healthy is just as important as Keeping your body healthy.
 You should seek help if you think you have any issues with your mental well-being.
 The quiz uses basic questions to assess if you may have symptoms of depression.
 Once you submit your answers, you will receive a rating on the severity of your depression as well as a thorough explanation of that rating.
 Following the information, there are additional links from basic facts about depression to hotlines to get help.
 Don't ignore how you feel.
 If these symptoms are left untreated they can have a negative effect on your quality of life.
 All areas of your life can be impacted.
 This includes your love life, your friendships, and even your job.